vectorgrp/sil-kit/docs/usage/replay.rst

 The goal is to allow replacing the active communications of a participant without the need to modify and recompile the participant.
 Please note, that only the listed methods in :ref:`the following table<table-methods>` are affected in their runtime behavior.
-When the replay direction is set to :cpp:enum:`Direction::Both<ib::cfg::Replay::Direction::Both>`, then only data originating from a replay file will be issued to the controller.
+When the replay direction is set to :cpp:enum:`Direction::Both<SilKit::Config::Replay::Direction::Both>`, then only data originating from a replay file will be issued to the controller.
-That is, user invocations of the transmission APIs and reception of live VIB data messages will be disabled.
+That is, user invocations of the transmission APIs and reception of live SILKIT data messages will be disabled.

-The following tables list the APIs affected by setting a :cpp:enum:`Replay::Direction<ib::cfg::Replay::Direction>` in a replay config block.
+The following tables list the APIs affected by setting a :cpp:enum:`Replay::Direction<SilKit::Config::Replay::Direction>` in a replay config block.
 Data transmissions originating from user code will be inhibited if the configured replay direction is ``Send`` or ``Both``.
 Registered user callbacks are served with Replay Messages if the configured direction is ``Receive`` or ``Both``.